christinakim/christinakim.github.io/_posts/2021-04-11-scaling-laws-for-language-transfer-learning.md

 Building upon work from Scaling Laws for Transfer (Hernandez et. al. 2021), my experiments focused on exploring the relationships between fine-tuning on non-English languages.
 My experiments try to answer the question: **How much does pre-training on English help when transferring across different languages as we vary the dataset size and model size?**

 ### Pre-training
 I first trained English language models in a similar setup to Scaling Laws for Neural Language Models.
 I pre-trained decoder-only transformers of size 124M, 70M, 51M, 39M, 16M, 3.3M, non-embedding parameters with the same hyperparameters on [OpenWebtext2](https://openwebtext2.readthedocs.io/en/latest/)(65.86GB), an open-source version of WebText created by [Eleuther AI](https://www.eleuther.ai/).
 All models used Adam, a batch size of 512, context length of 1024 tokens, and a learning rate schedule with a 500 step linear warm-up with a cosine decay to 10% of the maximum learning rate.
 The text was encoded with a [GPT2 tokenizer](https://huggingface.co/transformers/model_doc/gpt2.html#gpt2tokenizer), a byte-level Byte-Pair Encoding tokenizer with a 50K vocab size.
 All models were trained for a total of 26 billion tokens with no repeats.
 The code to reproduce these pre-trained models is available on [GitHub](https://github.com/christinakim/scaling-laws-for-language-transfer), including model weights.
 As seen in the figure below comparing loss and model size, the models exhibit scaling laws as model size increases.
 However, the relationship isn’t exactly linear, suggesting that maybe the larger models are under-trained or the hyperparameters are not tuned thoroughly.

 ![image](/images/posts/scaling-laws-for-language-transfer/openwebtext2.png)
 {: .imgContainer1}
+*Fig 1.
+Training curves for transformers on OpenWebtext2* {: .image-caption}

 ![image](/images/posts/scaling-laws-for-language-transfer/openwebtext2_compute.png)
 {: .imgContainer1}
+*Fig 2.
+Language modeling performance improves as parameters increases* {: .image-caption}

 ### Fine-Tuning
 For the fine-tuning experiments, dataset size spanned six orders of magnitude, and model size spanned two orders of magnitude trained on three different languages: Spanish, Chinese, and German.
 Models trained or fine-tuned on Chinese datasets leveraged a 1.2 billion character dataset, Community QA.
 Community QA (webtext2019zh) is similar to the WebText corpus.
 Models trained or fine-tuned on Spanish texts and German texts are from [Oscar](https://oscar-corpus.com/), a multilingual corpus obtained by language classification and filtering of the Common Crawl corpus.

-The models fine-tuned on non-English languages with the pre-trained English model weights, and the models trained on non-English languages from-scratch were all trained to convergence to the optimal early stopping point, with a learning rate schedule of a 300 step warm-up with a cosine decay to 10% of the maximum learning rate.
+The models fine-tuned on non-English languages with the pre-trained English model weights, and the models trained on non-English languages from-scratch were all trained up to the optimal loss if the model started over-fitting or up to 15M tokens, whichever came first.
+Models were trained with a learning rate schedule of a 300 step warm-up with a cosine decay to 10% of the maximum learning rate.
 The code to replicate these experiments will also be available on GitHub.

 ## Results
 #### Effective Data Transfer
 ![image](/images/posts/scaling-laws-for-language-transfer/effective-data-transfer-explanation.png)
 {: .imgContainer1}
+*Fig 3.
+The performance of a 16M parameter transformer model on Chinese, both trained from scratch on Chinese and pre-trained on English then fine-tuned on Chinese* {: .image-caption}

 In my experiments, I wanted to find the effective data transferred for models trained on English text to Chinese, Spanish, and German text.
 The effective data transferred is defined in Scaling Laws for Transfer as the amount of additional fine-tuning data that a model of the same size, trained on only that fine-tuning dataset, would have needed to achieve the same loss as a pre-trained model.
 In the figure above, each point is a 16M transformer trained to convergence on dataset of X tokens.
+The total amount of data required for the model trained from scratch can be represented as $D_e = D_f + D_t$ where $D_e$ is the total amount of effective data, $D_f$ is the amount of data needed for the fine-tuned model, and $D_t$ is the amount of additional data needed for the trained from scratch model. $D_t$ is the amount of data transferred from the pre-training.

 <style type="text/css">
   .imgContainer img {